 Getting a perfect 100% on Google’s PageSpeed Insights tool is no easy task.

 It’s not going to happen overnight, either.
 You’ll have to do some legwork and spend some hours at the grindstone.

 But if you want to save traffic, drive more conversions, and bring in more revenue, you need to do it.

 It may be boring, tedious and tiresome, but you need those conversions.
 You can’t be lazy and risk leaving traffic and profit on the table.

-Here are the top five ways you can speed up your site and score a perfect 100% with Google.
+Here are the top four ways you can speed up your site and score a perfect 100% with Google.